Houthis say they fired at two ships in Red Sea, damaging both | Headlines

 The Greek-owned Star Nasia, managed by Star Bulk Carrier, was damaged by an explosion at 1115 GMT, a Greek shipping ministry official said, adding that its crew were not injured.
 It is unclear whether the explosion was caused by a sea mine or a rocket, the official added.

+The U.S. military's Central Command said the Houthis fired three missiles at the Star Nasia, which reported minor damage but no injuries.
+A U.S. Navy ship operating near the Star Nasia shot down one of the missiles, Centcom said on X, formerly known as Twitter.
+It said the Star Nasia remained seaworthy and was continuing toward its destination.
+Separately, the United Kingdom Maritime Trade Operations (UKMTO) agency and British maritime security firm Ambrey reported an explosion near a merchant vessel off Yemen's port of Aden on Tuesday.

+Ambrey said the southbound Greek-owned bulk carrier had been targeted while heading through the Maritime Security Transit Corridor about 53 nautical miles southwest of Aden, en route from the U.S. to India.
 Maritime monitoring service TankerTrackers.com said the vessel was carrying U.S. coal to India.
-MORNING TIDE

 The United Kingdom Maritime Trade Operations (UKMTO) agency had reported just after midnight GMT on Tuesday that a projectile had been fired at the port side of a ship located 57 nautical miles west of Hodeidah and that a small craft was seen nearby.
 The projectile passed over the deck and caused slight damage to the bridge windows, but the vessel and crew were safe and proceeded on the planned passage, UKMTO added.